Frederick Lothrop Ames Jr.: Stone House Hill House

+Personal life

-He married Edith Callender Cryder, daughter of Duncan Cryder of New York, on May 31, 1904, at Trinity Church in New York City.
+He married Edith Callender Cryder, daughter of Duncan Cryder of New York City, on May 31, 1904, at Trinity Church in New York City.
 They had two children, Frederick and Mary.

-Business interests

-Lothrop had interests in the family shovel business and served on the boards of directors of many companies, including banks, mining companies, railroads, power companies, hospitals, dredging companies, and more.
-He was involved with the breeding of Guernsey cattle and was a prominent member of the Massachusetts Guernsey Breeders Association.

-Lothrop kept an office in the family-owned Ames Building in Boston.

 Death

 Lothrop took ill on May 1, 1921, had surgery on May 6, appeared to recover on June 11, but died on June 19 at his home in North Easton.
 His funeral was held June 22 at the Unity Church of North Easton, which his family had attended for many years.
 He was buried at the Village Cemetery behind the church.